-Employers are related parties in so far as they pay contributions to the Fund in accordance with the appropriate Local Government Pension Scheme (LGPS) Regulations.
+Employers are related parties in so far as they pay contributions to the fund in accordance with the appropriate Local Government Pension Scheme (LGPS) Regulations.
 A list of employers who have contributed to the fund during the reporting period can be found in note 27 of this report.
-Contributions in respect of March 2022 payroll that are not paid by 31 March 2022 are included within the debtors figure in note 20.
+Contributions owed by employers in respect of March 2023 payroll are included within the total debtors figures in Note 20.